Table of Contents

 Which is better, natural light or artificial light?
 It’s a question that has plagued photographers for centuries.
 Well, maybe not centuries, but at least as long as photography has been around.
 And, the answer is still far from clear.

 On the one hand, natural light is abundant and gives your photos a kind, natural feel.
 On the other hand, artificial light gives you more control and can be used to create different effects.

 So, which should you use?
 Let’s find out!

 There are two types of light for photography: natural and artificial.

 Natural light is, quite simply, light from the sun.
 It’s the light that we see and feel every day, and it’s what gives us our natural skin tone.
 It can be soft, mellow, and warm, but at the same time, it can be harsh, overwhelming and cold.

-Artificial light is any light that’s not from the sun.
+Artificial light definition is pretty much self explanatory, it is any light that’s not from the sun.
 This includes things like fluorescent lighting, LED lights, studio strobes, pop-up flash, or even something basic like a streetlight or a desk lamp.

 Each type of light has its own unique properties that can affect your photos in different ways.
 So, which one’s better?
 We’ll get to that.

 How would we be able to pin these two against each other if we didn’t have a pros and cons list?